open-engineering-platform/.github/profile/README.md

 For example:

 * The Ontology defines what a Character, Capsule, Runner, Detective, or Investigation is.
-* The Product Model defines how those concepts evolve through MVPs, Releases, Features, and Stories.
+* The Product Dimension defines how those concepts evolve through MVPs, Releases, Features, and Stories.
 * The Systems of Record define where authoritative information is maintained, such as Craft.io for planning, GitHub for engineering, Backstage for software catalog information, and Detective Operating System for engineering evidence.

 Separating these concerns keeps the platform modular, extensible, and technology-independent.